junxit/us-congress-bills-110/bill.md

 ## § 9.
 Authorization of appropriations

-There is authorized to be appropriated, out of any money in the Treasury of the United States not otherwise appropriated, the following—
+There is authorized to be appropriated, out of any money in the Treasury of the United States not otherwise appropriated, the following:

-- **(1)** $60,000,000 (the current estimated construction cost of the Project, plus or minus such amounts as may be indicated by the engineering cost indices for this type of construction); and
+- **(1)** $60,000,000 (the current estimated construction cost of the Project, plus or minus such amounts as may be indicated by the engineering cost indices for this type of construction).
-- **(2)** such sums as may be required to operate and maintain the said project.
+- **(2)** Such sums as may be required to operate and maintain the said project.

 ## § 10.
 Reports to congress